quicwg/base-drafts/draft-ietf-quic-transport.md

 in response to only the first received Initial or Retry packet.
 A server MUST set the Destination Connection ID it uses for sending packets based on the first received Initial packet.
-Any further changes to the Destination Connection ID are are only permitted if the values are taken from any received NEW_CONNECTION_ID frames; if subsequent Initial packets include a different Source Connection ID, they MUST be discarded.
+Any further changes to the Destination Connection ID are only permitted if the values are taken from any received NEW_CONNECTION_ID frames; if subsequent Initial packets include a different Source Connection ID, they MUST be discarded.
 This avoids unpredictable outcomes that might otherwise result from stateless processing of multiple